MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-You can think of the Dashboard we've just explored as the drivers seat for an entire Data Centre <br /> BUT it is a car you can crash! <br />
+You can think of the Dashboard we've just explored as the drivers seat for an entire Data Centre <br />
+The Research Cloud! <br />
+BUT it is a car you can crash! <br />
 And we *want* you to crash it and restart it regularly...<br />
 **\#failfast**!